snowplow-archive/snowplow.github.com/_posts/2015-10-13-orchestrating-batch-processing-pipelines-with-cron-and-make.md

 Let's imagine that we need to setup a batch-processing pipeline with the following components:

-* [Amazon SNS] [sns] notifications at the start and (successful) end of each run
+* Amazon SNS notifications at the start and (successful) end of each run
-* Snowplow's EmrEtlRunner and StorageLoader applications to run Snowplow on EMR and load events into Redshift
+* Our EmrEtlRunner and StorageLoader applications to run Snowplow on EMR and load into Redshift
 * Our Huskimo project to extract marketing spend data from Singular
 * Some data modeling performed in Redshift using our SQL Runner app